DigiFors/NmaptoELK_Dockerfile/README.md

 # NmaptoELK_Dockerfile

 With this Dockerfile you can build an image to visualize your NMAP-Output with Kibana.
-After starting the Dockercontainer with docker run -t -i <dockercontainerID>,
+After starting the Dockercontainer with docker run -t -i <Image>,
 use either your local machine (cmd, shell, .etc) or your docker terminal to execute your NMAP command.
 Afterwards you can login to kibana via your DockerIP and visualize your NMAPOutput.
 The username is kibanaadmin and the password is Start23!